sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Add colour to LaTeX tables
+Short desc    : Add colour to LaTeX tables
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The package allows rows and columns to be coloured, and even
+Descript     : The package allows rows and columns to be coloured, and even
              : individual cells.
 ```